ApiLogicServer/Docs/docs/Tutorial-Agile.md

 ![ai-driven-automation](images/ai-driven-automation/summary.png)

 In 6 minutes, you've used ChatGPT and API Logic Server to convert an idea into working software, deployed for collaboration, and iterated to meet new requirements.

-&nbsp;

-## Appendices

-### Sqlite and persistence

-For information on database and directory creation, [click here](../DevOps-Container-Configuration/#database-locations){:target="_blank" rel="noopener"}.
-Since the database is stored and accessed in the container, cloud changes are not persisted over runs.
-This is useful for demo systems where each run starts with fresh data.

-An option for cloud sqlite persistence is under investigation.
-Preliminary thoughts:

-* Update the project to use [blob storage](https://pypi.org/project/azure-storage-blob/){:target="_blank" rel="noopener"}
-* On Server start, **restore** the database from blob storage to the image
-* On Server Exit, [use `atexit`](https://betterprogramming.pub/create-exit-handlers-for-your-python-appl-bc279e796b6b){:target="_blank" rel="noopener"} to **save** the database from the image to blob storage

-There are also products that automate this, such as [LiteStream](https://litestream.io/guides/azure/){:target="_blank" rel="noopener"}.

-Of course, you can use a database such as MySQL, Postgres, Oracle or SqlServer, as [described here](..DevOps-Containers-Deploy-Multi/){:target="_blank" rel="noopener"}.
-Local databases can be migrated to Azure in a number of ways, such as [this example using MySqlWorkBench](https://www.youtube.com/watch?v=uxSDpZnFa18){:target="_blank" rel="noopener"}.